SabaCharmiMotlagh/EmotionRecognition_B.Sc_Thesis/README.md

 The report for the project is written in Persian as a part of my undergraduate studies.
 If you need any help or clarification, please contact me.

-We reached the accuracy of 72.46% for 'Arousal' dimension of emotion, which is 10% more than literacture (62.32%)!
+We reached the accuracy of 72.46% for 'Arousal' dimension of emotion, which is 10% more than literature (62.32%)!